 This type of maintenance is usually defined for a set amount or with a set end date to allow one spouse to re-enter the workforce or obtain education and training necessary to improve their employment opportunities.
 This type of maintenance is granted with the assumption that the receiving spouse will work to eventually become self-sustaining.
 These are usually very short-term awards, lasting usually about five years maximum.

 Do you need more information regarding spousal maintenance in Kentucky?
-The Louisville divorce attorneys at Louis P. Winner can help.
+The Louisville divorce attorneys at Winner Law Group, LLC can help.
 We offer experienced and aggressive counsel to help those facing a family law matter seek a positive and beneficial outcome to their case.
 We know the gravity of the situation you are facing, and we work hard to keep your goals and best interests at the forefront of our decisions and strategy to make you completely satisfied with your conclusion.